AXGKl/blog/docs/ll/electronics/deskcycle/generator.md

   BUT(!) there is not yet any resistor attached, I'm just turning the motor, w/o load and check the volts.

 So so:

+- Not sure if the coupler can transmitt the torque at 100 Watts..

+Bad:

+- RPM:

-- The wheel is increasing the diameter of the axis from 8mm to 4.5 cm.
+  The wheel is increasing the diameter of the axis from 8mm to 4.5 cm.
 Means: I loose over 5 times the RPMs (i.e. Voltage).
 When I pedal es fast as I can I get barely over 4.5 Volts.
 Normal cadence:
   2-3V.
 I won't be able to power anything w/o ruining the motor, with too high current, at say, 100Watts.

-  Will have to check if there are motors which have their best perf at around those RPM.
+  "Will have to check if there are motors which have their best perf at around those RPM."

-- Also not sure if the coupler can stand the torque at 100 Watts..

-Bad:
+  Edit: Stupid me - Think about it: How can more Volts at same RPM be done?
+Yes - geometry.
+Bigger motor...

+  Wich means: Yet more distance from the flywheel....

+  And the other solution, more current tolerability through fatter wires inside: Again bigger motor, at same amount of loops.

+  Seems a principal problem at this position 3.

 - It's loud.
+Awfully loud.
 No comparison to the zero volume pedalling against the magnet brake.

 Here is a recording: